Here is one hand: Moore's response

-Moore does not attack the skeptical premise; instead, he reverses the argument from being in the form of modus ponens to modus tollens.
+Moore does not attack the first premise of the skeptic's argument, but denies its conclusion and uses this negation as the second premises of his own argument.
+So, Moore reverses the argument from being in the form of modus tollens to modus ponens.
 This logical maneuver is often called a G. E. Moore shift or a Moorean shift.
-This is captured clearly in Fred Dretske's aphorism that "one man's modus ponens is another man's modus tollens" His response takes the following form:
+This is captured clearly in Fred Dretske's aphorism that "one man's modus ponens is another man's modus tollens".
+His response takes the following form: